apache/mxnet/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist ##
 ### Essentials ###
+Please free free to remove inapplicable items for your PR.
 - [ ] Changes are complete (i.e. I finished coding on this PR)
 - [ ] All changes have test coverage:
 - Unit tests are added for small changes to verify correctness (e.g. adding a new operator)